x-aether-x/SolsticeOS/README.md

 ### Running the Operating System

-To run, download the files and run:
+To run, clone the repo and run:

 make